 3.1 Step 1.
 Calculate predictors and screen for collinearity: Flow metrics to describe Scott River flow regime

-Firstly, we used functional flows algorithms tuned for “flashy” (or ephemeral) river systems (Yarnell 2025) (Better flashy calculator citation?) to calculate a set of hydrologic predictor metrics for the Scott River (Figure 9) (Yarnell et al. 2020; Patterson et al. 2020).
+To calculate a set of hydrologic predictor metrics for the Scott River, we used functional flows algorithms tuned for “flashy” (or ephemeral) river systems (Yarnell 2025) (Better flashy calculator citation?)
+(Figure 9) (Yarnell et al. 2020; Patterson et al. 2020).
 These functional flows were calculated from the daily flow record at the Fort Jones river gauge from 1942-2023 using the approach of Patterson et al. (2020) (and updated citation?).
 The full suite of 30 annual metrics is calculated on a water-year basis (i.e., each type of metric produces one value for each water year; Supplemental Table A).
 Descriptions, abbreviations, relevant time periods (including salmon life stage alignment; see Section 3.3), and metric calculation details are listed in Table 5; additional information is available in Patterson et al. (2020) and supporting documentation.